 How does the law work here?

 The law requires a purchaser or buyer of a property to make all necessary checks and searches before buying.
 If something is missed, then ‘Buyer Beware’ – or Caveat Emptor – takes effect.
 This means that it is the buyer’s responsibility to make sure everything is as it should be.

 Once the property is sold, the buyer cannot go back to the seller to reverse the sale or ask for some money back.
 However, while it is the job of the buyer’s solicitor to ensure that all proper searches are conducted, it is the seller’s responsibility to provide full and honest information about the property before a decision is made.

 If you believe that important information has come to light after the property has been purchased, that you believe should have been disclosed before you bought it, then you could be entitled to claim against the seller or your solicitor.

 How much compensation could I receive for property misrepresentation?

-Property Misrepresentation or Negligence claims like this can sometimes be very valuable.
-In one case, the buyers of a property received £67,000, after the Seller failed to disclose important information to them about the property, which was sold for £124,000, representing 54% of the value of the property.
+Property misrepresentation claims can often be very valuable.
+In one case handled by The Claims Partnership, the buyers of a property received £67,000 after the seller failed to disclose important information to them about the building, which was sold for £124,000.
+The settlement amount represented 54% of the value of the property.